-- Having a dedicated Chief Information Security Officer (CISO) overseeing all aspects of cybersecurity. - Maintaining Company security policies that follow the government's National Institute of Standards and Technology ("NIST") framework and adhere to applicable legal standards. - Having our Board of Directors and Executive Management review and support our data security program and cybersecurity measures on a continuous basis. - Not having any material Company data breaches to date. - Having our Disaster Recovery & Business Continuity Plans reviewed and tested annually. - Mandating cybersecurity awareness, Anti-Money Laundering (AML) training for all employees.
+- Having a dedicated Chief Information Security Officer (CISO) overseeing all aspects of the Company's Cybersecurity Program. - Maintaining Company data privacy and cybersecurity policies that follow high technical standard frameworks and adhere to applicable legal and regulatory standards. - Having our Board of Directors and Executive Management review and support our Cybersecurity Program and cybersecurity measures on a quarterly basis or more frequently if warranted. - Having a cybersecurity expert on our Board of Directors. - Having a cybersecurity incident response plan and team that meets at least annually to assess breach scenarios and improve our response capabilities. - Engaging a third party to perform an annual cybersecurity audit, which attests compliance with our Cybersecurity Program and industry best practices. - Performing ongoing vulnerability reviews and conduct annual penetration testing of both external and internal systems with the assistance of a third party. - Not having any material Company data breaches to date. - Having our Disaster Recovery & Business Continuity Plans reviewed and tested annually. - Mandating cybersecurity awareness and Anti-Money Laundering (AML) training for all employees.